gambadavide96/rock-paper-scissors/README.md

 ## Future Improvements 🚀
 - Add animations and sounds 🎵
 - Implement multiplayer mode 👥
-- Improve UI design for better user experience 🎨
+- Interactive UI with buttons 🖱️

 ## Acknowledgements
 A huge thank you to the team at The Odin Project for providing such an amazing curriculum and resources.